alh-repo/Contender/README.md

 This is a MERN stack setup and base for future web apps.

-MERN Stack Overview
+## MERN Stack Overview

 The MERN stack is a combination of technologies used to create a full-stack web application.
 It includes:

-MongoDB: A NoSQL database that stores data in a flexible, JSON-like format.
+- **MongoDB**: A NoSQL database that stores data in a flexible, JSON-like format.
-Express.js: A web application framework for Node.js, providing robust features for building web and mobile applications.
+- **Express.js**: A web application framework for Node.js, providing robust features for building web and mobile applications.
-React: A JavaScript library for building user interfaces, particularly for single-page applications where you need a fast and interactive user experience.
+- **React**: A JavaScript library for building user interfaces, particularly for single-page applications where you need a fast and interactive user experience.
-Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine, allowing you to run JavaScript on the server side.
+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, allowing you to run JavaScript on the server side.

-How the MERN Stack Works Together
+### How the MERN Stack Works Together

-Frontend: React handles the client-side, rendering the user interface, managing user interactions, and making HTTP requests to the backend.
+- **Frontend**: React handles the client-side, rendering the user interface, managing user interactions, and making HTTP requests to the backend.
-Backend: Express.js (running on Node.js) handles the server-side logic, including routing, handling requests, and connecting to the database.
+- **Backend**: Express.js (running on Node.js) handles the server-side logic, including routing, handling requests, and connecting to the database.
-Database: MongoDB stores and retrieves the application’s data.
+- **Database**: MongoDB stores and retrieves the application’s data.
 It connects to the backend through the Mongoose library, which provides a straightforward, schema-based solution to model your application data.

 ## Table of Contents